elephantscale/elastic-labs/elasticsearch8/1-install.md

 server.host: "0.0.0.0"
 ```

-* You will need a token from Elastic.
+* **If** you are running in a secure mode (which we are not right now), you will need a token from Elastic.
 Here is how you get it
 ```shell
 cd
 cd elasticsearch-8.3.3/